infosec-ucalgary/magpieCTF-2024/challenges/forensics/latent_pearls/README.md

 xx

 ## Hints
-What we are looking for must be so close- right under our noses.
+What we are looking for must be so close- right under our noses!

 ## Solution
 To find the flag, we must 'uncrop' the image by modifying the bytes that display its height.